Eulith/.github/profile/README.md

 ⦿ **Screen for AML/Middleman/FatFinger risks** - Do a full simulation of your tx before you sign and send.
 Set policies to approve or deny based on dozens of risk parameters

 ⦿ **Trade on your chain** - (ETH, AVAX, POLY, OPT, ARB, BSC).
 We can add any EVM based network in 20 minutes.

+#
+# 👇👇 See pinned repos below for code & functionality examples 👇👇